jentery/mdia200v2/index.md

 I spend 11.67% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
 I now teach courses for UVic Media Studies and English, and I'm the acting director of Media Studies.
 I like to play TTRPGs, drums, guitar, and soccer in my spare time.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.
 I do my best to maintain an [online portfolio](https://jntry.work/) of my work.

+# Materials

+You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including Brightspace), a camera, and a microphone.
+Most of the primary sources are online.
+I will provide you with PDF copies of them when they aren't.

+We'll study the following primary sources this term:

+* The [Instagram Egg](https://www.instagram.com/world_record_egg/) (2019), by world_record_egg
+* The Flash animation, [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) (2007), by Young-Hae Chang Heavy Industries
+* The browser game, [*Secrets Agent*](https://even-kei.itch.io/secrets-agent) (2014), by Marina Kittaka
+* The dramatic podcast, [*Within the Wires*](http://www.nightvalepresents.com/withinthewires) (2016), by  Janina Matthewson, Jeffrey Cranor, Mary Epworth, and Night Vale
+* The browser game, [*Hair Nah*](https://www.momopixel.com/hair-nah) (2017), by Momo Pixel
+* The comic, ["Translated, From the Japanese"](https://drawnandquarterly.com/books/killing-and-dying/) (2015), by Adrian Tomine
+* The stop-motion animation, [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), by Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett
+* The video game, [*Umurangi Generation*](https://www.umurangigeneration.com/) (2020), by Origame Digital and Naphtali Faulkner
+* The audio story, ["Being Siri"](https://www.kcrw.com/culture/shows/unfictional/you-want-a-piece-of-me/being-siri) (2017), by Erin Anderson
+* The photo story, ["Fighting for Food Sovereignty Amid Worsening Wildfires"](https://thenarwhal.ca/indigenous-food-sovereignty-wildfires-bc/) (2023), by Steph Kwetásel'wet Wood
+* A [Twitch](https://www.twitch.tv/) livestream of your choice

+I will provide handouts and slides each week to define key terms in Media Studies, enhance your learning, and point you to additional resources.

+I'll use the course Brightspace to:

+* Circulate a class announcement each Wednesday to help you plan for what's next,
+* Provide you with copies of my slides, handouts, and assigned materials,
+* Point you to other assigned materials available online,
+* Accept all your assignments (please don't submit anything to me by email),
+* Comment on those assignments, and
+* Mark those assignments according to rubrics I'll provide.

+If this ends up being too much for the term, then we'll cut material or some of it will become optional.